-In 2016 we told you about the R22 phase out and with warmer temperatures approaching, Wesley Wood Service Experts Heating & Air Conditioning wanted to remind you of your options.
+In 2016 we told you about the R22 phase out and with warmer temperatures approaching, Wesley Wood Service Experts wanted to remind you of your options.

-If you have an AC system installed prior to 2010, it probably uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfy.
-The EPA began phasing out R22 refrigerant in recent years because it was adding to the depletion of the Earth’s ozone layer.
+If you have an AC system installed prior to 2010, it most likely uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfy.
+The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was adding to the depletion of the Earth’s ozone layer.

-The cost of R22 is going up because of the reducing supply, and won’t be accessible for use at all by 2020.
+The cost of R22 is going up because of the reducing supply, and won’t be available for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioning system was made after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
-However, if your air conditioning system was manufactured before January 2010, you have a couple options:
+If your air conditioning system was manufactured after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
+However, if your AC equipment was manufactured before January 2010, you have a couple options:

-2) Call an expert to replace the parts in your current AC equipment to help make it compatible with approved A/C refrigerant.
-Understand, though, this is not recommended because it could nullify your warranty(ies).
+2) Call a professional to replace the parts in your current air conditioning system to help make it compatible with approved A/C refrigerant.
+Understand, though, this is not recommended because it could void your warranty(ies).

 3) Keep using recycled R22 until 2020.